Award-Winning Music Historian & Curator Emeritus, the Smithsonian Institution

-One of America’s foremost music historian-educators, Dr. John Edward Hasse helps audiences understand the power music has to move and inspire us to greater heights.
-Read More >
+One of America’s foremost music historian-educators, Dr. John Edward Hasse helps audiences understand the power music to move and inspire us to greater heights.

-John Edward Hasse is a museum curator, author, speaker, and leader in his field.
-For the last 32 years, he has served as Curator of American Music at the Smithsonian Institution’s National Museum of American History, where he curated exhibitions on Ella Fitzgerald, Frank Sinatra, and Ray Charles, and founded the Smithsonian Jazz Masterworks Orchestra and Jazz Appreciation Month, now celebrated in all 50 states and in 40 countries.
-Recently, he transitioned from Curator to Curator Emeritus—a lifetime honor—at the Smithsonian.
-He is also a former Chairman of Smithsonian Music.
+Hasse is a museum curator, author, speaker, and leader in his field.
+During his 33-year tenure at the Smithsonian Institution’s National Museum of American History, Curator Emeritus John Edward Hasse developed exhibitions on Duke Ellington, Ella Fitzgerald, Frank Sinatra, and Ray Charles.
+He founded the Smithsonian Jazz Masterworks Orchestra, now celebrating its 31st anniversary, and international Jazz Appreciation Month, which is celebrated in all 50 states and 40 other countries.

 Leadership Lessons from the Jazz Masters Trailer